RedSnip8/news-log-analysis/README.md

 articleviewcount
 ```
 CREATE VIEW articleviewcount AS
-    SELECT articles.slug, articles.title, view_count.count
+    SELECT articles.slug, articles.title, articles.author, view_count.count
       FROM articles, (SELECT path, COUNT(path) FROM log group by path) AS view_count
         WHERE view_count.path LIKE '%' || articles.slug;
 ```
+_contains the article slug, title, and author id combined with a count based on logged request paths count for each path matching a slug_

 authorviewcount
 ```
 CREATE VIEW authorviewcount AS
-   SELECT
+   SELECT authors.id, authors.name, SUM(articleviewcount.count)
+    FROM authors JOIN articleviewcount
+      ON authors.id = articleviewcount.author
+       GROUP BY authors.id;

 ```

 dailystscodes